-And another instance would be in "Mother Garfield" where Garfield claims he stopped eating birds because "they were too much work and not enough drumsticks."
+And another instance would be in "Mother Garfield" where Garfield claims he stopped eating birds because "they were too much work, too many feathers and not enough drumsticks."
 He then gets the urge to takes up bird chasing again but then reconsiders and instead tries to prevent a family of Bluebirds from being eaten by the stray cat Harry.

 Also Mice are one of the few things that Garfield won't eat.
-According to Lucky, it's "becuase they are his friends and that they don't taste like lasagna" while other cats have no problem with eating mice but in a Wile.E.Coyote fashion we never see them catch any.
+According to Lucky, it's "because they're his friends and they don't taste like lasagna" while other cats have no problem with eating mice but in a Wile.E.Coyote fashion we never see them catch any.

 "It's true!
 If I didn't know any better I wouldn't believe me either!"

 In Curse Of The Weredog, Jon refuses to believe Garfield when Odie gets possessed and wrecks the house and takes away his lasagna.
-Only when Jon hears Professor Bonkers' diagnosis on the news (and when he takes a closer look at the damage Odie did on the furniture) does he apologize to Garfield and they go get him back.
+Only when Jon hears Professor Bonkers' diagnosis on the news (and when he takes a closer look at the damage Odie did on the furniture) does he apologize to Garfield and they go to the Professor for a solution.